lyarinet/tvmonitor/README.md

 ## Credits

-Developed and maintained by Your Organization.
+Developed and maintained by Asifagaria by Lyarinet.

 For more information, please visit [example.com/tvmonitor](https://example.com/tvmonitor).
 # tvmonitor